stephanosterburg/stephanosterburg.github.io/_posts/2019-04-07-text_classification_part_3.md

 ```

-The following code snippet trains the model on data generated batch-by-batch by the python generator above.
+The following code snippet trains the model on data generated batch-by-batch by the python generator above on one GPU.

 ```python